rutar-academic/rutar.org/content/writing/managing_secrets_from_the_command_line.md

 keyring get <secret-name> <username>
 ```
 Note that this prints the secret to stdout.
-To copy the output to the clipboard, simply pipe to pbcopy:
+To copy the output to the clipboard, simply pipe to pbcopy (on Mac OS):
 ```
 keyring get <secret> <username> | pbcopy
 ```